Melting of floating ice cylinders in fresh and saline environments: Theoretical background

 \subsection{Heat transfer mechanisms}

 A number of parameters play a role in the process of melting of a floating object, both for the fluid and for the melting solid.
 We use non-dimensional numbers to effectively compare experiments carried out under different configurations.
-The relevant non-dimensional numbers are the Rayleigh number, describing the intensity of the thermal driving, and the Nusselt number, describing the heat flux as compared to the conductive case.
-From the heat balance equation for a thin layer of ice that melts on the lateral surface of an arbitrary horizontal rectangular prism, the Stefan condition reads
+The relevant non-dimensional numbers are the Rayleigh number, describing the intensity of the thermal driving, and the Nusselt number, describing the heat flux as compared to the conductive case. {From the heat balance equation for a melting horizontal right prism, the Stefan condition reads }

-Here $V$ is the volume of the melting thin layer, $L$ the length of the prism, $\mathcal{L}$ the latent heat, $k=\kappa_T\rho c_p$ the thermal conductivity of the material, $c_p$ its specific heat, $\kappa_T$ its thermal diffusivity, $\frac{\partial}{\partial\hat{n}}\big\rvert_{\pm}$ the spatial derivative in the direction normal to the ice surface, pointing into the water, evaluated at the interface, either in the ice (-) or in the water (+).
-Moreover, the contributions of the ends are neglected (which we think is justified, given the aspect ratio of our cylinders).
-Given the convective motions that arise in the vicinity of our cylinders, we can express the terms on the right hand side using a heat transfer coefficient $h$
+{Here $V$ is the volume of the prism, $L$ its length, $P$ its cross-sectional perimeter, $\mathcal{L}$ the latent heat, $k=\kappa_T\rho c_p$ the thermal conductivity of the material, $c_p$ its specific heat, $\kappa_T$ its thermal diffusivity, $\frac{\partial}{\partial n}\big\rvert_{\pm}$ the spatial derivative in the direction normal to the ice surface, pointing into the water, evaluated at the interface, either in the ice (-) or in the water (+).
+The symbols $\langle\cdot\rangle_P$ indicate the average over the perimeter.} {The expression equates the heat flux from the water with the sum of those needed to melt the ice and that is diffused in the ice.} {The contributions of the ends are neglected (which we think is justified, given the aspect ratio of our cylinders).} {Given the convective motions that arise in the vicinity of our cylinders, we can express the terms on the right hand side of equation \ref{eqn:StefanCondition} using an averaged convective heat transfer coefficient $h$}

-where $L$ is the length of the prism, $P$ the cross-sectional perimeter, and $A_\text{lat}$ the lateral surface of the ice.
+{where $A_\text{lat}$ is the lateral surface of the ice.
+We assume here that the liquidus temperature $T_\text{melt}$ is equal to \qty{0}{\celsius}, hence $T_\infty-T_\text{melt}\approx T_\text{melt}$, which is a good approximation only for the salinity and temperature ranges explored in this work, and not for geophysical applications.}

 Under the assumption that the melting occurs in the radial direction, the volume evolves as follows